niloufareshghi/physics-simulation/README.md

 # physics-simulation
-a simulation of spring-mass system
+a simulation of spring-mass system and gravity using c++ graphics.h